What is rheumatoid arthritis?

 The drug takes about 2 to 4 weeks to work effectively.
 If not effective within 2-4 months, it should be discontinued and some other mode of treatment must be considered as this could have been a case of drug failure.

-Since these drugs have limited ability to damage the joints on their own, there use should be restricted to very mild, seronegative and non-erosive cases of rheumatoid arthritis.
+Warning: Since these drugs have limited ability to damage the joints on their own, there use should be restricted to very mild, seronegative and non-erosive cases of rheumatoid arthritis.
 These are also sometimes used in combination with methotrexate and sulfasalazine to treat the signs and symptoms.

 Rheumatoid arthritis directly or indirectly increases the risk of certain cancers like:

 Vitamin D also proves helpful against inflammation and helps in healing it.
 If a person doesn’t get enough Vitamin D, then the bones can become soft and brittle.
 Hence, patients who have rheumatoid arthritis should keep getting a regular check of Vitamin D.

 To increase Vitamin D levels, it is recommended to spend 10-15 minutes in sunlight.
 UV rays from the sun help produce your own Vitamin D. On the other hand, too much UV rays can cause skin cancer so overexposure must be avoided.